-- (a) Subject to section 62 of the Act and clause 29.1, an employer may require an employee to work reasonable overtime hours at overtime rates. - (b) An employee may refuse to work overtime hours if they are unreasonable. - (c) In determining whether overtime hours are reasonable or unreasonable for the purpose of clause 29.1 the following must be taken into account: - (i) any risk to employee health and safety from working the additional hours; - (ii) the employee's personal circumstances, including family responsibilities; - (iii) the needs of the workplace or enterprise in which the employee is employed; - (iv) whether the employee is entitled to receive overtime payments, penalty rates or other compensation for, or a level of remuneration that reflects an expectation of, working additional hours; - (v) any notice given by the employer of any request or requirement to work the additional hours; - (vi) any notice given by the employee of his or her intention to refuse to work the additional hours; - (vii) the usual patterns of work in the industry, or the part of an industry, in which the employee works; - (viii) the nature of the employee's role, and the employee's level of responsibility; - (ix) whether the additional hours are in accordance with averaging terms of clause 13-Ordinary hours of work and rostering in this award inserted pursuant to section 63 of the Act, that applies to the employee; and - (x) any other relevant matter.
+- (a) Subject to section 62 of the Act and clause 29.129, an employer may require an employee to work reasonable overtime hours at overtime rates. - (b) An employee may refuse to work overtime hours if they are unreasonable. - (c) In determining whether overtime hours are reasonable or unreasonable for the purpose of clause 29.1 the following must be taken into account: - (i) any risk to employee health and safety from working the additional hours: - (ii) the employee's personal circumstances, including family responsibilities; - (iii) the needs of the workplace or enterprise in which the employee is employed; - (iv) whether the employee is entitled to receive overtime payments, penalty rates or other compensation for, or a level of remuneration that reflects an expectation of, working additional hours; - (v) any notice given by the employer of any request or requirement to work the additional hours; - (vi) any notice given by the employee of his or her intention to refuse to work the additional hours: - (vii) the usual patterns of work in the industry, or the part of an industry, in which the employee works; - (viii) the nature of the employee's role, and the employee's level of responsibility;

+- (ix) whether the additional hours are in accordance with averaging terms of clause 13-Ordinary hours of work and rostering Ordinary hours of work and rostering Ordinary hours of work and rostering in this award inserted pursuant to section 63 of the Act, that applies to the employee; and - (x) any other relevant matter.